-It was barely daylight when we set off from our apartment in Camps Bay to Gansbaai, a fishing village some two hours away from Cape Town, famous for its dense population of great white sharks.
+It was barely daylight when we set off from our apartment in Camps Bay to Gansbaai, a fishing village some two hours away from Cape Town, South Africa.
+This fishing town is most famous for its dense population of great white sharks.
 Although sleepy from the early rise, we were fueled by excitement.
 The moment we had been waiting for the last couple of weeks was about to come.

 After a short briefing at Marine Dynamics, we learned that sharks are really not as lethal as you would imagine.
 While they may kill between 5 to 15 people a year, we human beings slaughter over 100 million of them over the same period of time.

 As soon as we left the port, we were greeted by two whales – a mother and its child.
 A sign of the phenomenal wildlife that were to come.
 We sailed over choppy waters and made our way to the famous Shark Alley, a narrow water channel between Dyer Island and Geyser Rocks.